2005 photo essays

 The EXPO 2000 took place for 153 days from June 1 through October 31 in Hannover, Germany.
 Being set in the symbolic year of 2000, it was also titled Millenium Expo.
 Due to this fact and the connoted "step into the 21st century", combined with the theme of the exposition "Man - Nature - Technology" (Mensch - Natur - Technik), a huge appeal to visitors was anticipated - only to be disappointed harshly.
 One note: The legacy of the EXPO 2000 is kept alive by the EXPOSEEUM e.
 V., which also has a comprehensive web site regarding the World Exposition.

 German chancellor Gerhardt Schröder claimed that EXPO 2000 was a "... great chance in 55 years after WWII and 10 years after the reunification", at the opening ceremony of the Expo on June 1, 2000.
 Almost 200 countries and international organizations participated in the biggest world fair to date.
 The event, for the first time in the history of World Expositions, took place on the existing grounds of the Hannover Messe, a measure to reduce the cost of building and removal of the exposition site.
-EXPO 2000 included on-site national exhibitions, a thematic area, cultural events, and about 700 practical projects from around the world, 280 from Germany.
+EXPO 2000 included on-site national exhibitions, a thematic area, cultural events, and about 700 practical projects from around the world, 280 of which were from Germany.

-The site proper was divided into the West area, which hosted a colorful combination of (selected pavilions in order from North to South: Venezuela, Iceland, Nepal, Mexiko, Oktoberfest tent, Japan, Australia, the Vatican).
+The site proper was divided into the West area, which hosted a colorful combination of countries (selected pavilions in order from North to South: Venezuela, Iceland, Nepal, Mexiko, Oktoberfest tent, Japan, Australia, the Vatican).
 The East area, on the other hand, was dominated by pavilions of the European countries.
 The "Gelände Mitte" (Central area) hosted many country pavilions inside the exposition halls.
 The East and West areas were connected by the cleverly named "Exponale" bridge walkway.
-Also in the Central area, the Thematic Area (comprised of eleven exhibitions, such as included "Knowledge, Information, Communication" and "The Future of Work") aimed to encourage new approaches the solution of the challenges of the third millennium.(Note: For more information, check this comprehensive work on the Expo 2000 architecture: Expo 2000 Hannover Architektur).
+Also in the Central area, the Thematic Area (comprised of eleven exhibitions, such as included "Knowledge, Information, Communication" and "The Future of Work") aimed to encourage new approaches to the challenges of the third millennium.(Note: For more information, check this comprehensive work on the Expo 2000 architecture: Expo 2000 Hannover Architektur).

 One notable exception to the countries represented at the Expo (equals close to all countries there are in the world) was, curiously, the world's only remaining superpower: the United States.
 Even though the inability to send a representation was jokingly attributed to reasons such as "Sorry, we were busy" or "World what?
 Yours faithfully, the USA", the real reason was the cancellation of funds by the US Congress and the lack of private funding.
 This absence at the largest world fair ever, set in a symbolic year, did not fail to draw its share of ridicule in the international community - check out this sarcastic rendering of the US presence.